Lifann/TokenizedAttention/rfcs/tokenized_attention_for_long_context.md

 ## **Motivation**
 - Contemporary deep learning models in NLP and recommenders domains are widely built on transformer structure, where attention was used to represent the low-rank context space to score the tokens inside the context.
-- The L-square cost in storage and computation is pain in the bone for the engineering of transformer models, especially when the context grows too long.
+- The L-square cost in storage and computation is pain in the bone of the engineering of transformer models, especially when the context grows too long.
 - In practice, I found that the long context can significantly improve the expressive power of the model.
-- There are many researches on MP, DP, PP, TP strateges to split memory costs on multiple nodes, or apply more computing power on the attention.
+- There are many researches on MP, DP, PP, TP strategies to split memory costs on multiple nodes, or apply more computing power to the attention.
 But the sparsity existing in many real world datasets have not been taken into consideration in model construction.
 - In this RFC, I proposed a distributed tokenized attention algorithm, to achieve long context while keeping high batch size and throughput, with better latency on full-rank self-attention or cross-attention, based on the sparsity of the symbolic datasets.
-Furthur more I proposed an enquivalent substitution method of target attention, which is widely used in recommenders system industry, to remarkably reduce the computation, storage, and communication costs.
+Furthermore, I proposed an equivalent substitution method of target attention, which is widely used in the recommenders system industry, to remarkably reduce the computation, storage, and communication costs.

 ## Reference